Organic labels explained: What's behind the labels?

 Was bedeuten die BIO Siegel?

-What does organic actually mean?
+What does "organic" actually mean?

-The usual organic seals
+The usual organic labels

-• At least 95% of the ingredients must come from organic farming
+• At least 95% of the ingredients must come from organic farming.

-• Genetic engineering is strictly prohibited
+• Genetic engineering is strictly prohibited.

-Other organic seals
+Other organic labels

 • From controlled cultivation